paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

 **(e) Protected living marine resource defined** In this section the term “protected living marine resource”—

-(1) means non-target fish, sea turtles, or marine mammals that are protected under United States law or international agreement, including the Marine Mammal Protection Act [[16 U.S.C.
-1361](./chapter-031-marine-mammal-protection.md#section-1361) et seq.], the Endangered Species Act [[16 U.S.C.
-1531](./chapter-035-endangered-species.md#section-1531) et seq.], the Shark Finning Prohibition Act, and the Convention on International Trade in Endangered Species of Wild Flora and Fauna; but
+(1) except as provided in paragraph (2), means nontarget fish, sea turtles, or marine mammals that are protected under United States law or international agreement, including—

+  (A) the Marine Mammal Protection Act of 1972 ([16 U.S.C.
+1361](./chapter-031-marine-mammal-protection.md#section-1361) et seq.);

+  (B) the Endangered Species Act of 1973 ([16 U.S.C.
+1531](./chapter-035-endangered-species.md#section-1531) et seq.);

+  (C) the Shark Finning Prohibition Act ([16 U.S.C.
+1822](./chapter-038-fishery-conservation-and-management.md#section-1822) note); and

+  (D) the Convention on International Trade in Endangered Species of Wild Fauna and Flora, done at Washington March 3, 1973 (27 UST 1087; TIAS 8249); but

 (2) does not include species, except sharks, managed under the Magnuson-Stevens Fishery Conservation and Management Act [[16 U.S.C.
 1801](./chapter-038-fishery-conservation-and-management.md#section-1801) et seq.], the Atlantic Tunas Convention Act [[16 U.S.C.
 971](./chapter-16a-atlantic-tunas-convention.md#section-971) et seq.], or any international fishery management agreement.